Soliris FDA Approval History

 - the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult patients who are anti-aquaporin-4 (AQP4) antibody positive.

-Development History and FDA Approval Process for Soliris
+Development Timeline for Soliris

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.